Welcome to Trend In Need!

 The Colors Used in Hand Printing: Natural Dyes vs. Synthetic Dyes

-The choice of colors in hand printing plays a crucial role in the final appearance of the fabric.
+The choice of colours in hand printing plays a crucial role in the final appearance of the fabric.
 Traditionally, artisans used natural vegetable dyes, derived from plants, minerals, and other organic sources, to create earthy, subtle tones.
-These colors are environmentally friendly and hypoallergenic, making them suitable for sensitive skin.
+These colours are environmentally friendly and hypoallergenic, making them suitable for sensitive skin.

 Popular Natural Dye Sources: